Brian6330/Human_Smart_Cities/README.md

 ## Finding Files and Experts in Your Field: <br> How Solr Can Help

-In-depth information can be found in our report under Report/HumanSmartCitiesReport.pdf
+In-depth information can be found in our report under [Report/HumanSmartCitiesReport.pdf](./Report/HumanSmartCitiesReport.pdf)

 ### How to Set up Solr
 Source: https://solr.apache.org/guide/8_10/solr-tutorial.html

-If on windows, from within the solr-8.10.1 directory, run the following command:
+If on Windows, from within the solr-8.10.1 directory, run the following command:
 `solr-8.10.0:$ ./bin/solr start -e cloud`
 If on Mac or Linux, download the [correct Solr distribution](https://solr.apache.org/downloads.html) and launch it from the downloaded directory.